eCook Meal

 TIME TO DEVOUR

 Spoon the silky Cape Malay dahl into bowls and top with the Chickpeas & sultanas.
 Garnish with the toasted pistachios and the remaining coriander.
-Serve with the raita and Rotis on the side.
+Serve with the raita and rotis on the side.
 Scoop up and enjoy!

 A PAN OF GOLDEN DELIGHT